Providenciales - “Provo” Turks and Caicos Islands

 The Grace Bay district, on fabulous Grace Bay Beach, is perhaps the best known district on Providenciales – for its luxury resorts and many fine restaurants and shops.

-Parallel23 Restaurant at the Regent Palms Resort
+Parallel23 Restaurant at The Palms Turks and Caicos

 You could easily dine at a different restaurant for every meal, every day and still have places to try when you leave.
-Connoisseurs will enjoy Asian, Italian, Thai, Indian, Japanese, Mediterranean, French, and Tex-Mex delights in addition to our local Caribbean cuisine.
+Connoisseurs will enjoy Asian, Italian, Thai, Japanese, Mediterranean, French, and Tex-Mex delights in addition to our local Caribbean cuisine.

 Baked Caicos Lobster Tail at Baci Ristorante